People of ACM European Chapters - David Lamas

 David Lamas is a Professor of Interaction Design at Tallinn University’s School of Digital Technologies (Estonia), where he heads the Human-Computer Interaction (HCI) academic area and is the curator of the Master’s degree in HCI.
 He also serves as the Chair of the Estonian ACM SIGCHI Chapter, and as an expert member of the International Federation for Information Processing (IFIP’s) Technical Committee on Human-Computer Interaction (TC13).

 Lamas’s main research interests are design theory and methodologies.
 He has been designing organizations, communities and human technologies, systems, and related projects since his post-doctorate at Michigan State University as a member of the MIND Labs network.
-He has worked in the US, UK, Portugal, Cape Verde, and more recently in Mozambique, Afghanistan and Estonia, developing an acute understanding of how to shape and lead transformation processes.
+He has worked in the US, UK, Portugal, Cape Verde, and more recently in Mozambique, and Estonia, developing an acute understanding of how to shape and lead transformation processes.